Cluster categories and rational curves

 Let $M$ be a basic silting object of $\cT$ and $X$ an indecomposable direct summand of $M$.
 Denote by $M/X$ the object such that $M\cong X\oplus M/X$.
 By definition, the {\em left mutation $\mu_X(M)$ of $M$ at $X$} is the silting object $M/X\oplus Y$, where $Y$ is defined by a triangle

 and $X \to E$ is a minimal left $\add(M/X)$-approximation.
-It is not hard to show that then $E \to Y$ is a minimal right $\add(M/X)$-approximation which implies that $Y$ is indeed indecomposable.The right mutation $\mu_X^-(M)$ is defined dually.
-The right mutation of $\mu_X(M)$ at $Y$ is isomorphic to $M$.
-The {\em silting quiver $\silt(\cT)$} has as vertices the isomorphism classes of basic silting objects of $\cT$ and an arrow $M \to \mu_X(M)$ for each left mutation.
+It is not hard to show that then $E \to Y$ is a minimal right $\add(M/X)$-approximation, which implies that $Y$ is indecomposable.
+Indeed, let us recall the argument: Let $M'=M/X$.
+Since $M$ is silting, we have an exact sequence of $\End(M')$-modules

-There is a partial order on the set of isomorphism classes of basic silting objects: By definition, we have $M \geq N$ if $\Hom(M,\Sigma^p N)=0$ for all $p>0$.

-Now let $A$ be a dg $k$-algebra whose homologies $H^p A$ are finite-dimensional and vanish in all degrees $p>0$.
-Then $\per(A)$ is a $\Hom$-finite $k$-linear triangulated category with split idempotents and $A$ is a silting object of $\per(A)$.
-We write $\silt(A)$ for $\silt(\per(A))$ and $\silt(A)^0$ for the connected component containing the direct sum of the indecomposable summands of $A$ (notice that we have not assumed $A$ to be basic as an object of $\per(A)$).
-An example of a Jacobi-finite Ginzburg algebra $A$ where $\silt(A)$ is not connected is given in example~4.3 of \cite{Plamondon13}.
-Our aim is to compare $\silt(A)$ with $\silt(H^0A)$.
-Note that by our assumption on $A$, we have a canonical morphism $A \to H^0A$ in the homotopy category of dg algebras.
-We write $F: \per(A) \to \per(H^0 A)$ for the derived tensor product over $A$ with $H^0A$ and $G: \D(H^0 A)\to \D(A)$ for the restriction along $A \to H^0 A$.